 He has also written for stage, radio and television, and between 1965 and 1976 had 17 TV and radio plays broadcast, as well as five further plays produced for the theatre, including Working Legs: A Play for Those Without Them (1997) and Fleck (2008).
 In 1977 he was Glasgow's official Artist-Recorder for the People's Palace local history museum, and from 1977 to 1979 was Writer in Residence at Glasgow University.
 Collections of his paintings are owned by Collins Gallery at Strathclyde University and the People's Palace local history museum, Glasgow Green.
 In 2001 he became, with Tom Leonard and James Kelman, joint Professor of the Creative Writing programme at Glasgow and Strathclyde University.
 Old Men in Love (2007), was shortlisted for the 2008 Catherine Maclean Prize.
-His latest book is A Life In Pictures (2009).
+His Autobiography, Of Me & Others, was published in 2014.

-Following the publication of Lanark in 1981, Gray has been acknolwedged as one of the most innovative figures in contemporary literature and culture.
+Following the publication of Lanark in 1981, Gray has been acknowledged as one of the most innovative figures in contemporary literature and culture.